A380 Vs. 777: Which Emirates First Class Is Best?

-Emirates’ two types of first class seats
+Emirates’ three first class experiences

 While Emirates has a fairly consistent fleet of just Airbus A380s and Boeing 777s, the airline has some different premium products.
-In this post I wanted to address whether I think Emirates’ A380 or 777 first class is better.
-On the surface you may say “well of course the new first class is better than the old first class,” but the A380 has some unique amenities that give it an edge in some ways.
+In this post I wanted to address whether I think Emirates’ A380 or 777 first class is better (and on the 777, discuss both the old and new product).

 Emirates “old” A380 first class pros & cons